Social Media May Be Stressing You Out: Here are 5 Tips to Retrain Your Mind

 - Don’t allow cellphones at the dinner table.

-- Make a personal commitment to drive cellphone-free, by putting it on silent so you are not tempted to answer it.
+- Make a personal commitment to driving cell phone-free, by putting it on silent so you are not tempted to answer it.

 - Do not bring your device into your bedroom, charge it in another room.